 FROM InfrastructureEvent SELECT event.involvedObject.kind,event.involvedObject.name,event.reason,event.message WHERE clusterName = 'YOUR_CLUSTER_NAME' limit 100

-Here are a few examples to query your data with chart builder:
+Here are a few examples to query your data:

 To see all the attributes names, use the following query: